CLRX/CLRX-mirror/doc/GcnOperands.md

 scalar operands have 128 entries.
 Source operands codes is in range 0-255.

 **Important**: Two SGPR's must be aligned to 2.
 Four or more SGPR's must be aligned to 4.
+This rule do not apply to vector instruction where is more complex rule:
+SGPR's can be unaligned only if SGPR register range do not cross line (4 SGPR registers).

 Following list describes all operand codes values: